Gweru-Tech/Ladybug-baileys-/RENDER_QUICK_DEPLOY.md

 ```

 ### Step 2: Use the Simple Server
-Your `server.js` is now ready - no TypeScript, no complex dependencies.
+Your `server.js` is now ready - no TypeScript, no complex dependencies, no lib folder needed!

 ### Step 3: Render.com Settings